WRAM Board of Directors

 Whitney is the current President of the Wildlife Rehabilitators’ Association of Massachusetts(WRAM).
 She joined WRAM in 2002 and became the secretary of the organization in 2014, then the president in 2015.
+Whitney Currently leads WRAM’s Conference Planning Committee and WRAM’s Wesbsite Design Committee.

-During the day, Whitney is the Wildlife Coordinator at the Tufts Wildlife Clinic in North Grafton, MA located at The Cummings School of Veterinary Medicine at Tufts University.
+During the day, Whitney is the Wildlife Program Administrator at the Tufts Wildlife Clinic in North Grafton, MA located at The Cummings School of Veterinary Medicine at Tufts University.
 She has worked in education and wildlife for the past 25 years.
 She has been a high school biology teacher, Wildlife Visitor Educator, Veterinary Assistant, and has taught Tufts Wildlife Clinic Outreach programs.
 She was also the Wildlife Supervisor at the Massachusetts Audubon Society.

 She has researched bison, wolves and grizzly bears in Yellowstone National Park, and prairie dog behavior in New Mexico.
 Additional research experiences include conservation projects about population dynamics in the Peruvian Amazon River Basin and traveling to South Africa to assist in the study of brown hyena behavior.